 Minor inaccuracies in the recording of the current atmospheric conditions can have a major impact on the reliability of weather forecasts.
 The objective of ensemble or probability forecasts is to take account of the existing uncertainty in respect of current conditions by calculating several forecasts with slightly varying initial and lateral boundary conditions.
 This spread of equally probable forecasts can then be used as a basis for calculating the probability of a certain event occurring.
 The ensemble also provides an assessment of the predictability of the weather conditions, allowing the reliability of the forecast to be quantified.

-In contrast to IFS-HRES, the ECMWF's low-resolution global model (with a grid box size of c.
+In contrast to IFS-HRES, the European Centre for Medium-Term Weather Forecast’s (ECMWF) low-resolution global model (with a grid box size of c.
 20 km), the higher resolution of COSMO-E enables more sophisticated weather forecasts to be produced for Switzerland, particularly for extreme events such as storms or heavy precipitation.

 COSMO-E for an individual location

-COSMO-E can be used to aggregate the 21 varying weather forecasts for the coming days at a particular location, and thus arrive at an assessment of the uncertainty of the forecast for that location.
+The 21 different weather forecasts for the coming days at a particular location generated by COSMO-E can aggregated, in order to arrive at an assessment of the uncertainty of the forecast for that location.

 COSMO-E probability maps

 COSMO-E ensemble forecasts can also be used to produce probability maps, e.g. for precipitation.
-Such maps show the probability that a specific event will occur.
+Such maps indicate the probability of a specific event occurring.
 The information on the probability that an event will occur can help users to make decisions.